RediSearch/RediSearch/docs/docs/basic-constructs/schema-definition.md

     views NUMERIC
 ```

-In this example, we define the schema for an index named `idx` that will index all hash documents whose keyname starts with `blog:post:`.
+In this example, a schema is defined for an index named `idx` that will index all hash documents whose keyname starts with `blog:post:`.
 The schema includes the fields `title`, `content`, `author`, `created_date`, and `views`.
-The `TEXT` type indicates that `title` and `content` fields are text-based, `TAG` type is used for the `author` field, and `NUMERIC` type is used for `created_date` and `views` fields.
-Additionally, we assign a weight of 5.0 to the `title` field to give it more relevance in search results, and we mark `created_date` as `SORTABLE` to enable sorting based on this field.
+The `TEXT` type indicates that the `title` and `content` fields are text-based, the `TAG` type is used for the `author` field, and the `NUMERIC` type is used for the `created_date` and `views` fields.
+Additionally, a weight of 5.0 is assigned to the `title` field to give it more relevance in search results, and `created_date` is marked as `SORTABLE` to enable sorting based on this field.

-You can learn more about the available field types and options on the [FT.CREATE](/commands/ft.create/) page.
+You can learn more about the available field types and options on the `FT.CREATE` page.

 ## More schema definition examples

 ##### Index tags with a separator

-Index books that have a "categories" attribute where each category is separated by a `;` character.
+Index books that have a `categories` attribute, where each category is separated by a `;` character.

 ```
 FT.CREATE books-idx